 8. Xcalak, MesoAmerican Reef

 Back to the MesoAmerican Reef, but this time in a different location.
 To the southernmost point of Mexico.
-Since the reef is so large there are many different spots to dive, each giving its own and unique experience.
+Since the reef is so large there are many different dive locations, each giving its own and unique experience.

 The reef is a wildly diverse and connected ecosystem made up of not only protected coral reefs, but mangroves, rivers, and lagoons.